linsyking/cursors/Readme.md

   return 0;
 }
 ```

-To do this, we need to first find all sub-strings by regex `#include <(.*?)>`, get their positions and finally add `.h`.
-Moreover, when handling the first match, we also need to carefully add some offset to the second match.
-This is quite complicated and bug-prone by only using `String` and `regex` library code.
+It's possible to use the powerful `regex` library to implement this. (`replace_all`)

-However, if we are in a modern editor like `VS Code`, we can do this by: search by regex, select all text that matches, move cursor to the end of the selections, and type `.h`.
+If we are in a modern editor like `VS Code`, we can do this by: search by regex, select all text that matches, move cursor to the end of the selections, and type `.h`.

 To do this in an elegant way, we can create some cursors like you as if you are in a modern editor.